akuity/awesome-argo/README.md

 * [active-monitor](https://github.com/keikoproj/active-monitor) is a Kubernetes controller which enables deep cluster monitoring and self-healing using Argo Workflows.
 * [argocd-commenter](https://github.com/int128/argocd-commenter) is a Kubernetes controller to notify a change of Argo CD Application status via comments on GitHub pull requests and GitHub Deployments.
+* [argocd-lovely-plugin](https://github.com/crumbhole/argocd-lovely-plugin) is a plugin that allows you to composite multiple things together into a single argocd application or applicationSet.
+Includes allowing Helm+Kustomize, addition other manifests trivially and running additional plugins in a pipe.
 * [backstage-plugin-argo-cd](https://www.npmjs.com/package/@roadiehq/backstage-plugin-argo-cd) is a Argo CD plugin for Backstage, an open platform for building developer portals.
 * [Cello](https://github.com/cello-proj/cello) is a service for running infrastructure as code software tools including CDK, Terraform and Cloud Formation via GitOps.
 * [ci-github-notifiter](https://github.com/sendible-labs/ci-github-notifier) is a lightweight container to post Argo Workflow statuses back to GitHub as [Status Checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).